Teppichseite/DeckPass/README.md

 2. **Credential pasting to other applications**
     1. Python Backend requests clear text credentials from KeyPassXC CLI
     2. Frontend closes the Quick Access Menu
-    3. Frontend simulates Keyboard Input for the current application by calling `SteamClient.Input.ControllerKeyboardSendText(credential)`
+    3. Frontend simulates Keyboard Input for the current application by calling `SteamClient.Input.ControllerKeyboardSendText(credential)` for each character of the credential

 # Acknowledgments
 1. Release workflow taken from https://github.com/aarron-lee/SimpleDeckyTDP/blob/main/.github/workflows/release.yml